-- 1. I have reviewed the actuarial information included in the audited accounts for DPL Insurance Limited as at 31st March 2013.
-"Actuarial information" includes the following: - policy liabilities; - solvency calculations in terms of the RBNZ Solvency Standard; - balance sheet and other information allowed for in the calculation of the company's solvency position; and - disclosures regarding the methodology and assumptions used for calculating policy liabilities, and other disclosures. - 2.
-No limitations have been placed on my work.
+- I have reviewed the actuarial information included in the audited accounts for 1.
+DPL Insurance Limited as at 31st March 2014.
+"Actuarial information" includes the following: - policy liabilities; - solvency calculations in terms of the RBNZ Solvency Standard; - balance sheet and other information allowed for in the calculation of the company's solvency position; and - disclosures regarding the methodology and assumptions used for calculating policy liabilities, and other disclosures.